Associate of ArtsThis program is available at the Beavercreek, Online, Springfield - Leffel Lane and Xenia locations.

 In recognition of the growing importance of global awareness, the College also requires that students receiving the Associate of Arts degree take at least four courses with significant international content.
 Courses meeting the requirement are identified in the College catalog.
 These classes will typically be in the Concentration/Elective area, but may also fulfill requirements in Areas 2 - 6 above.

-In addition to the Capstone Seminar, all students pursuing the AA degree are required to complete at least 6 credit hours in courses numbered 2000 or higher.
-These classes will typically be in the Concentration/Elective area, but may also fulfill requirements in Areas 2 - 6 above.
+All students pursuing the AA degree are required to complete at least 9 credit hours in courses numbered 2000 or higher.
+These classes will typically be in the Concentration/Elective area, but may also fulfill requirements in Areas 2 - 7 above.

 Total Credit Hours 60